 Moodle.
-Important information will be made available in Moodle throughout the semester, including the lecture syllabus outlining required readings and assignments, supplementary course materials, and important announcements.
+Important information will be made available in Moodle throughout the semester, including the weekly syllabus outlining required readings and assignments, supplementary course materials, and important announcements.
 Check the course site regularly to keep abreast of these resources.
 Students will be able to track their standing in the course by accessing the Moodle gradebook.
 With the exception of information that is freely available on the Internet, all course materials posted to Moodle should be treated as copyright-protected.
 You are free to make personal use of any materials posted on our course page, but you are not permitted to distribute materials or information in any form to persons not registered in this course in this semester.
 Once information is in your hands, you are responsible for what you do with it; the Instructor will not be held accountable for students who choose to violate copyright law.

 Email.
-Other than posts to Moodle, my primary method of communicating with you for general notices and points of interest will be via in-class announcements or by email to the class listsery.
+Other than posts to Moodle, my primary method of communicating with you for general notices and points of interest will be via in-class announcements or by email to the class listserv.
 Check your U of L email account on a regular basis, or have that account forwarded to your preferred email provider.
 Remember to do regular housekeeping of your U of L email account so that you do not miss important notices that relate to this course, due to a full mailbox.

 Email Policy.
 Because I cannot verify the sender of any email that does not originate from a University of Lethbridge account, I will reply ONLY to messages sent from a "uleth.ca" account.
 Furthermore, I will not reply to an email that does not include the course name and topic of your email in the Subject line.
 Your full name (as it appears on your registration) must be included at the end of your message.
 Adhering to this structure makes sending accurate replies and keeping track of correspondences much easier!
-Finally, I will not reply to email inquiries regarding basic course information that has been made available in class, has been posted on Moodle, is provided in this course outline, or if your email message is belligerent or disrespectful.
+I will not reply to email inquiries regarding basic course information that has been made available in class, has been posted on Moodle, is provided in this course outline, or if your email message is belligerent or disrespectful.
+Note that I do not check my work email account over the weekend.
+If you have questions about the chapter reading or weekly assignment, ask them before Friday at 4:00 p.m. or drop by my office hours scheduled on Mondays immediately prior to class.